muga01/data_science/README.md

 # data_science
 This repo contains tasks related to data science, conducted when I was pursuing the introduction to data science course at Lodz University of technology in the year 10.2020.
-It consists of three laboratory tasks as follows:- (The projects are implemented using python language)
+It consists of four laboratory tasks as follows:- (The projects are implemented using python language)

 ## Lab01 - Introduction and EDA¶
 Several of your friends live in Poland and are offered jobs at a US company with many locations all across the country.
 The job offers are great but news with headlines such as “America is one of 6 countries that make up more than half of guns deaths worldwide” have them worried.
 Charts like this make them worry even more: